keelancook/missions-center/cgcs-staff-information/continuity/onboarding/onboarding-manual.md

 The CGCS has 10 staff members.
 For an overview of our staff, [click here.](https://www.thecgcs.org/about/){:target="_blank"} On this site, we also have the [job descriptions](/cgcs-staff-information/continuity/cgcs-job-descriptions.html) and [job responsibilities](/cgcs-staff-information/continuity/cgcs-job-responsibilities.html) of each staff member, as well as [continuity folders](/cgcs-staff-information/continuity/continuity.html) for each staff member.
 Feel free to peruse these descriptions and roles as you acclimate to the CGCS.

 ## What tools are currently used by the CGCS?
-The tools we currently use in the CGCS are Todoist, HubSpot, WordPress, GitHub, Workflowy, HackMD, Nextcloud, Paycom, CampusNet, and PowerCampus.
+The tools we currently use in the CGCS are Todoist, HubSpot, WordPress, GitHub, Workflowy, HackMD, Nextcloud, Paycom, Gravity Forms, CampusNet, and PowerCampus.
 See below for a short description of each one and links to these tools in greater detail.

 ### Todoist
 Todoist is a task management software that the you can use to designate and organize tasks.
 For features and more information about Todoist, [click here.](https://todoist.com/features){:target="_blank"} You can create your own login and profile for free!
 It is easy to use, intuitive, and has great features.
 If you don't have a task manager, I would recommend this one to you!